Adaptive generalized measurement for unambiguous state discrimination of quaternary phase-shift-keying coherent states: Adaptive generalized measurement for QPSK signals

 A simple static USD strategy for the QPSK states can be performed with 4 stages ($M=4$), where the displacement operations are performed with four different phases.
 This strategy corresponds to the shaded area in Fig.~\ref{theory_schematic}(c).
 Conclusive results are obtainable if any three of the SPDs give the outcome ``on''; otherwise the result is inconclusive.
 The probability of having conclusive results for the USD measurement with $M=4$ can be analytically obtained from eq.~(\ref{eq:Poff}) and the decision scheme to be

 where $P_s = P(\mathrm{off}|m;i)$ when $i = m\pm s \text{ mod }4$, that is $P_s = e^{-\nu-(1-(1-s)\xi)\eta|\alpha|^2/2}$.
-While this simple strategy enables us to unambiguously discriminate the QPSK coherent states (assuming no dark counts $\nu=0$ and perfect visibility $\xi=100\%$), even for an ideal detection efficiency ($\eta=100\%$), the probability of having such conclusive results is significantly lower than what is achievable by the optimal USD measurement \cite{CHEFLES1998223} (See Fig.~\ref{theory_success_error}(a) for $M=4$).
+While this simple strategy enables us to unambiguously discriminate the QPSK coherent states (assuming no dark counts $\nu=0$ and perfect visibility $\xi=100\%$), even for an ideal detection efficiency ($\eta=100\%$), the probability of having such conclusive results is significantly lower than what is achievable by the theoretically optimal USD measurement (See Fig.~\ref{theory_success_error}(a) for $M=4$).
+This optimal performance can be derived by optimizing the POVM such that the conclusive result probability is maximized under the no error condition \cite{PhysRevA.66.042313,CHEFLES1998223}.
+In Appendix \ref{app:optimal_USD}, we outline this derivation for the QPSK signals.